metrorailings/OwlBlog/content/posts/week-12-insights.md

 ## Chargers @ Bills

 Chargers going a little ham with the blitz on a drive.
 It cost them dearly on a third-and-long.

+***

+## Chiefs @ Buccaneers

+Brady has a love affair with Mike Evans.

+Tampa Bay's passing game is a touch too slow.
+Brady making too many decisions after the snap, according to Tony Romo.
+More activity needs to take place before the snap so that Brady can see some things before the snap and react quicker.